mhshuvoalways/react-poll-app/README.md

 # React-Poll-App

-This is a simple react poll app with core react.
+This is a project template for mern apps.
+It lives at https://react-poll-app-mhs.netlify.app

 ## Get started